MicrosoftDocs/well-architected/well-architected/ai/testing.md

 #### Test hyperparameters

 Model parameters depend on application-specific design decisions.
 As part of your application design, choose the model and the parameters based on the workload use cases.
-The testing process has an iterative inner loop where training data is compared against test data to validate that the model is training on the intended data set.
+The testing process has an iterative inner loop where training data is compared against test data to validate that the model is training on the intended dataset.
 Also, the parameters are tuned so that the model is able to predict with an acceptable level of accuracy.

 > ![Consider the tradeoff on cost of training.](../_images/trade-off.svg) **Tradeoff**.
 The inner loop includes computational cost of training the model with the cost of evaluating it through tests.
 The time required for model training and testing must be factored into this loop.
 Expect the testing process to execute for a longer period than the training process.
 Initial testing can be done on a subset of training data to assess whether the model produces reasonable results.
 That testing set can be gradually scaled up to the full dataset eventually.